phyber/libbindaddr/README.md

 You may also set the `LIBBINDADDR_V6` environment variable which will be used if bind is used with an IPv6 address.

-Defining `DEBUG` when compiling will result in some (possibly) helpful messages being printed to stderr if the library ends up returning early.